 Health Benefits of Omega-3 Fatty Acids

-Omega-3 fatty acids are linked to many health benefits including improving eye and heart health, reducing inflammation, a reduction in childhood ADHD symptoms, as well as metabolic syndrome symptoms.
-Yet, one of the most recent omega-3 fatty acid benefits has come from a 2017 to 2018 study conducted in Japan.
-This study connected a dramatic reduction in anxiety-related symptoms with an increased supplement intake of omega-3 fatty acid, specifically omega-3 fatty acids derived from the eicosapentaenoic and docosahexaenoic acids.
+Omega-3 fatty acids are linked to many health benefits, including improving eye and heart health, reducing inflammation, a reduction in childhood ADHD symptoms, as well as metabolic syndrome symptoms.
+Yet, one of the most recent omega-3 fatty acid benefits came from a 2017 to 2018 study conducted in Japan.
+This study connected a dramatic reduction in anxiety-related symptoms with an increased supplement intake of omega-3 fatty acids, specifically omega-3 fatty acids derived from the eicosapentaenoic and docosahexaenoic acids.

 Where do you find Omega-3 fatty acids?

 Luckily, for plant-based diets, finding sources of one of the omega-3 fatty acids, alpha-linolenic acid, is super easy!
 It is readily available in vegetables, beans, nuts, and seeds, as well as many fruits.
 Some of the best sources are flaxseed, walnuts, soybeans and soybean oil, mungo beans, whole grains, and wheat germ.
-The other two omega-3 fatty acids, eicosapentaenoic acid and docosahexaenoic acid, are both derived from fish such as anchovies, mackerel, salmon, tuna, and sardines.
-With that said, if you are not practicing a strict vegan or vegetarian diet, you can buy fish-oil omega-3 fatty acid supplements.
+The other two omega-3 fatty acids, eicosapentaenoic acid, and docosahexaenoic acid are both derived from fish such as anchovies, mackerel, salmon, tuna, and sardines.
+However, producing fish oil is incredibly harmful to the ocean and the animals that live in it.
 Per the Physicians Committee for Responsible Medicine, the “recommended amount for adequate omega-3 intake is 1.1 and 1.6 grams per day for women and men over the age of 14 respectively,” yet make sure to consult a medical professional before beginning any supplement or dietary change.